bokkypoobah/StatusNetworkTokenAudit/audit/SGTExchanger.md

     ///  sent tokens to this contract.
     /// @param _token The address of the token contract that you want to recover
-    ///  set to 0 in case you want to extract ether. function claimTokens(address _token) public onlyOwner {
+    ///  set to 0 in case you want to extract ether.
+    // BK Ok - Only the specified owner can withdraw tokens and ethers held by ths contract address function claimTokens(address _token) public onlyOwner {
         require(_token != address(snt));
         if (_token == 0x0) {